Two-Year College Data Science Summit

 - Nicholas Horton, professor of mathematics and statistics, Amherst College; NAS data science education roundtable member

-- Randy Kochevar, co-principal investigator, OID Pathways for Big Data Careers; director, Oceans of Data Institute
+- Randy Kochevar, co-principal investigator, ODI Pathways for Big Data Careers; director, Oceans of Data Institute

 - Brian Kotz, professor of mathematics and statistics and Data Science Development Team lead, Montgomery College